vlouvet/vlouvet.github.io/_posts/2023-08-10-dev-setup-guide.md

 - required packages/services:
 	- openssh-server
 	- docker-compose
 	- git

+#### GitHub Setup ####
+1. Create an account at Https://www.github.com, a personal account is free.
+2. Once logged into GitHub, create a new repository, give it a short meaningful name.
+3. Generate a GitHub API Token, store it in a secure place such as a password vault.
+4. Grant the API token workflow permissions, and grant it full access to the repository you created.

 #### tailscale setup ####
-1. Download and install tailscale on the development server / hypervisor
+1. Download and install tailscale on the development server, which will host the docker container(s).
-2. Authenticate into your tailnet
+2. Authenticate into your tailnet from the development server.
-3. Optional: Disable expiry for development server/hypervisor
+3. Tailscale Admin: Disable expiry for development server/hypervisor.
+	- This is a matter of convenience, not recommended for security purposes.
-4. Generate and store a tailscale API token
+4. Tailscale Admin: Generate and store a tailscale API token.
+	- make sure to store this API token in a secure place such as a password vault.
+5. Copy tailscale API token into GitHub as a Repository secret.
+	- Navigate to Repo -> Settings -> Security -> Secrets and Variables -> Actions.
+	- Create secrets for TAILSCALE_AUTHKEY, SERVER_IP

 ### Section 2: Dev server setup ###
 - generate SSH key for developer user
 1. Create a development user, and add them to the appropriate groups.
 2. Generate a pub/private keypair for the development user.
-- copy SSH key to GitHub as repository secret
+3. copy SSH key to GitHub as repository secret
-1.

 ### Section 3: Python App setup ###
 - Required python packages
 - virtual environment considerations